 Materials in the Ontario Historical Education Collections (OHEC) may be viewed in the reading room by appointment only and may not be borrowed.
 Please contact oise.library@utoronto.ca or call 416-978-1850 to book an appointment to visit the OHEC reading room.
 If possible, please provide the call numbers of the items you wish to view.

-Please note that there is no access to the OHEC collections during the pandemic, except for materials that have been digitized via the Internet Archive.
+Please note that many of our popular collections have been digitized via the Internet Archive

 To search for documents in the Ontario Historical Education Collections: